Shia Islam in the Indian subcontinent: The making of sectarian fascism

 By the start of the 1900s, the majority of Sunnis still observed Muharram.
 Molana Abdul Shakoor Lakhnavi devised a clever plan to widen the gulf between the Shias and Sunnis.
 He started to advocate a celebration of victory of Imam Hussain over Yazid.
 He established a separate Sunni Imambargah at Phul Katora and asked Sunnis to wear red or yellow dress instead of black, and carry a decorated charyari flag instead of the traditional black alam-e-Abbas.
 Instead of honouring the Sahaba on their birthdays, he started to arrange public meetings under the banner of bazm-e-siddiqi, bazm-e-farooqi and bazm-e-usmani, in the first ten days of Muharram to revere the first three Caliphs and named it Madh-e-Sahaba.
 He would discuss the lives of the first three Caliphs and attack Shia beliefs.
 Shias saw it an attempt to sabotage the remembrance of the tragedy of Karbala and started to recite tabarra in response.
 These ideas resulted in Muharram becoming a feast as well as a battleground.
 As the government gazetteer noted:

-"Shops and booths came to be set up and there were amusements such as swings and merry go rounds.
-It appears further that the women of the town had begun not only to frequent the route of the tazias but to set up tents (brothels) on the fairground, where they received visitors".
+Shops and booths came to be set up and there were amusements such as swings and merry go rounds.
+It appears further that women of the town had begun not only to frequent the route of the tazias but to set up tents on the fairground where they received visitors.